cristinaocanamanzano/gilded_rose_ruby/README.md

 What would be next?
 -------
 Next implementations would be:
--Improve the change_backstage_quality method so that the quality of the item cannot get higher than 50 -Add new methods so that new items can be added to @items, @special_sellin_items and @special_quality_items after initializing a GildedRose object.
+- Improve the change_backstage_quality method so that the quality of the item cannot get higher than 50
+- Add new methods so that new items can be added to @items, @special_sellin_items and @special_quality_items after initializing a GildedRose object.